Dive Into Our Knowledge Center

 So What is Damage in a Fur Pelt?

-Even though there is a chart that describes the different kinds of damage it's important to keep in mind that damage can be very subjective.
+Even though there is a chart that describes the different kinds of damage, it's important to keep in mind that damage can be very subjective.
 What is slight damage to one fur grader might be damaged with large imperfections to another grader.
-I'm sure there is less variation among the professional graders, and a little more variation among those of us that don't see 10's of thousands of pelts every year.
-That's why when buying pelts you may want to ask some questions of the seller that advertises a pelt that is slight damaged.
+I'm sure there is less variation among the professional graders, and a little more variation among those of us that don't see 10s of thousands of pelts every year.
+That's why when buying pelts, you may want to ask some questions of the seller that advertises a pelt that is slight damaged.

 When grading fur for the International Fur Auction, there are typically two types of damage in a pelt.
 There is damage to the fur itself, damage to the leather, or a combination of both.
 However, when grading tanned (also known as dressed) fur there becomes another dimension of damage and that's tannery damage.
-In the picture above this otter has good prime hair, but eight (8) holes in the leather.
+In the picture above, this otter has good prime hair, but eight (8) holes in the leather.
 I would consider this one a Good Quality with Large Imperfection.
-On the other hand, you could have a pelt with perfect leather but the hair is mangy.
+On the other hand, you could have a pelt with perfect leather, but the hair is mangy.
 I would consider that one as Extensive Damage.
 The otter in the image above shows a large dark area in the leather.
 This is tanning damage.
-When this otter pelt was tanned it was shaved way to thin.
+When this otter pelt was tanned, it was shaved way too thin.
 This makes the leather very weak and not suitable for sewing.
 In a case like this, the pelt should be graded as very bad damage and be severally discounted.

 Bottom line on damage is this.
 If there are no pictures that describe the damage, ask the seller for some, and make sure to look for tanning damage.
 Quality pelts are not cheap and as a buyer you deserve full disclosure on what you are purchasing.